 A little info about the Coronavirus.
-It is related to the SARS outbreak in 2002, and is widely thought to have cold like symptoms, this is not true “different from SARS‐CoV, SARS‐CoV‐2(Covid-19)‐infected patients rarely showed prominent upper respiratory tract signs and symptoms”.
-This is why probably 1/2 of patients seem realatively asymptomatic and are still infections.
-Symptoms to look for are lack of smell or taste, sore throat, some nausea and diarrhea, as well as a cough.
+It is related to the SARS outbreak in 2002, and is widely thought to have cold like symptoms, this was not true till the delta variant.
+Possibly 1/2 of patients seem relatively asymptomatic and are still infections.
+Symptoms to look for are lack of smell or taste, sore throat, headache, some nausea and diarrhea, as well as a cough.
 A lot have some chest pain that is intense, but not like the pressure of a heart attack.
 Late symptoms are high fever and trouble breathing.
-Below are some ideas of how to stay well as this treat continues.
+Below are some ideas of how to stay well as this threat continues.
 From Life Extension there is a very good review article about the origin of the Coronavirus and treatment options.
 They give recommendations for treatment and prevention.
 The full article can be found here @ Life Extension article.

 Medications for Coronavirus